composition with Affinity®

 *Affinity should be maintained at refrigerated temperature (between 1 °C and 10 °C).

 Affinity retains a variety of growth factors and cytokines*1

-In vitro studies have shown Affinity retains numerous growth factors and cytokines.
-These growth factors and cytokines are known to have angiogenic, regenerative, and anti-inflammatory properties.1
+Analytical studies have shown Affinity retains numerous growth factors and cytokines.

 - McQuilling JP, et al. Int Wound J. 2017;14(6):993-1005.